Rok at Marina Bay Sands in Singapore during daylight

 The salaries of Singapore’s judges, ministers, and top civil servants resemble the salaries of leading professionals in the private sector.

 The bottom-line: the country’s economic infrastructure was developed; racial tensions were eliminated and Singapore evolved from a third world nation to a first world country in less than four decades.
-It seems that it will keep this position in the future.
+To me, it seems likely that it will maintain this position well into the future.

 Food and gastronomy of Singapore